one-note/learning-notes/java/core.md

 * what is multi value map. ( Http Headers is an example of multivalue map.
 How to create custom multi value map)
 * when concurrent modification occurs. how to avoid that.
+* concurrent collections.

 ### collections time complexity (add, remove, get) and why
 * arraylist, linkedlist, hashmap, treemap, priority queue, blocking queue.
 * Does priority queue sorted.
 Internal of priproty queue.
+* Does treemap uses equals and hashcode.
 * How blocking queue works internally.

 ## Exceptions